CIDgravity/cidg-docs/content/en/storage-providers/manage/storage-acceptance-logic/index.md

 #### Sealing pipeline - sector states errors

-These variables correspond to the errors and failed states
+These variables correspond to number of sectors in error.

 {{< alert icon="tip" >}}
-"Any error" is an aggregate of all sectors in error, helpful for simplifying acceptance logics
+"Any errors" is an aggregate of all sectors in error, useful for simplifying acceptance logics
 {{< /alert >}}

 | Value | Description